Retire in England

 What are the most challenging aspects of retiring in England?

 "One of the most challenging aspects of retiring in England is finding affordable housing; the cost of living in England is one of the highest in all of the European Union.
 Additionally, the tax system can be relatively complex, making it difficult for retirees to ensure that they are optimising their income sources in retirement.
 Another challenge for retirees is that oftentimes, the pension provided by the government would not be enough to sustain a comfortable lifestyle.
-Finally, the lack of transportation infrastructure outside of major cities can create challenges for retirees who wish to stay physically active and access amenities," said a retiree who moved to UK.
+Finally, the lack of transportation infrastructure outside of major cities can create challenges for retirees who wish to stay physically active and access amenities," said one retiree in UK.

 What are the most rewarding aspects of retiring in England?

 "The diverse and multicultural population of England makes retiring there a highly rewarding experience.
 With an abundance of attractive cities and countryside, England is full of beautiful places to explore and enjoy.
 Additionally, the public health system and extensive social welfare system mean retirees can feel safe and secure in the knowledge that their basic needs are provided for.
 There are plenty of fun activities retirees can take advantage of in England, such as visiting historic places, taking in the culture, or just relaxing in a picturesque countryside setting.
-Retirement in England also offers retirees a great opportunity to relax, make new connections, and spend quality time with friends and family," explained a retiree in UK.
+Retirement in England also offers retirees a great opportunity to relax, make new connections, and spend quality time with friends and family," explained one retiree living in UK.

 What are healthcare services like in England?